RenderKit/ospray/doc/api.md

 parameters are recommitted.

 The commit semantic allow for batching up multiple small changes, and specifies exactly when changes to objects will occur.
-This is important to ensure performance and consistency for devices crossing a PCI bus, or across a network.
-In our MPI implementation, for example, we can easily guarantee consistency among different nodes by MPI barrier’ing on every commit.
+This can impact performance and consistency for devices crossing a PCI bus or across a network.

 Note that OSPRay uses reference counting to manage the lifetime of all objects, so one cannot explicitly "delete" any object.
 Instead, to